leoluk/openshift-phabricator/README.md

 Example repository on how to deploy a fully-functional Phabricator instance on OpenShift.

+This role is used in production at multiple companies.

     oc new-project phab

     oc process -f openshift/phabricator.yaml \